rasminr/inceptionv3/README.md

 python3 retrain.py --image_dir ./photocreate --output_labels labels.txt --output_graph output_graph.pb --how_many_training_steps 1500

 The above command uses the python3 appllication to open the file retrain.py, which is the file in which scripts for the training are written. --image_dir show the directory in which the folders labelled as the group categories are named.

+Raspberry Pi Setup:
+Python3
+Works only if the version of the training and testing tensorflow in RPi is same(1.14)

+Files in the Rpi is to be copied to the Rpi